 - Transfer to a serving bowl.

-- See recipe card for detailed instructions.
+- See the recipe card for detailed instructions.

 How to prep watercress: